-Normally, budgies lay about four to six eggs, which are incubated by the female birds.
-The young birds hatch after about 18 days and do not weigh more than 0.07 oz (2 g).
+Normally, they lay about four to six eggs, which are incubated by the female birds.
+The young birds hatch after about 18 days and do not weigh more than 0.07 ounces (2 grams).
 After 30–35 days they are already able to fly.

 Girl or Boy?

 It is very easy to determine the gender of a budgie.
-Many budgies have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
-Male budgies have a blue cere, females a reddish-brown to white cere.
-Young budgies normally have a pink cere.
+Many have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
+Males have a blue cere, females a reddish-brown to white cere.
+Chicks normally have a pink cere.

 It is assumed that budgies can get 15 to 17 years old.
 Their normal life expectancy is five to ten years.